-Accommodation – Depending on the disability, students may require priority allocation of on-site, fully-catered, en-suite accommodation and to retain accommodation throughout duration of course/vacation periods.
+Accommodation – depending on the disability, students may require priority allocation of on-site, fully-catered, en-suite accommodation and to retain accommodation throughout duration of the course/during vacation periods.

 By the time the student submits their thesis no further consideration of extenuating circumstances relating to the disability for the written work is appropriate, as the student will have been given sufficient support so that that their thesis can be examined under the same academic criteria as those theses submitted by students without a disability.